-Following the inspection, we use two or three approaches to determining the value of real property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.
+Back at the office, we use two or three approaches to determining the value of the property: a sales comparison, a replacement cost calculation, and an income approach when rental properties are prevalent.

-Here, we gather information on local construction costs, the cost of labor and other factors to determine how much it would cost to replace the property being appraised.
-This figure often sets the upper limit on what a property would sell for.
-It's also the least used method.
+This is where the appraiser analyzes information on local building costs, the cost of labor and other factors to calculate how much it would cost to replace the property being appraised.
+This estimate often sets the maximum on what a property would sell for.
+It's also the least used predictor of value.

 Valuation Using the Income Approach